dshayan/sumbird/README.md

 ## Pipeline Flow

+The pipeline follows a **fail-fast approach** - if any step fails, the entire pipeline stops.
+All steps are required:

 1. `fetcher.py`: Retrieves tweets via RSS feeds
 2. `summarizer.py`: Processes tweets with AI (via OpenRouter) to generate a summary
 3. `translator.py`: Translates the summary to Persian